How to Succeed in your Urology Rotation: Tips for Medical Students

 The evidence indicates that many physicians lack confidence in their ability to perform the urological examination.
-In one study, over 1/3 of physicians lacked confidence in their ability to detect a rectal mass or an abnormal prostate.
-Your urology rotation will provide you with opportunities to improve your skills in performing the external genitalia and rectal exams.
+In one study, approximately 50% of primary care physicians lacked confidence in their ability to detect prostate nodules.

 Basic urological investigations include dipstick urine testing, urine culture, urine cytology, renal function (BUN, serum creatinine), and ultrasound.
 A video to help you become more familiar with ultrasound interpretation is shown below.